NeuroBridge/Search-Portal/README.md

 docker run -d --expose=80 neurobridge/search-portal
 ```

+### 🗄️ Ontology Data

+The NeuroBridge Onotology is defined in an OWL file that sits in this code base (at ./src/data/ontology.owl).
+A [script](./owl-update-script.js) exists to fetch and update the OWL file with the most recent version from https://purl.org/neurobridges/ontology.owl.
+Execute this script with `npm run owl-update`.

 ### ⚙ Testing

 A couple tests have been written around extracting the ontology terms from the OWL file.
 More need to be written.